accre/singularity/tensorflow-keras/README.md

 ## Running the container

 After requesting the node(s) required for the job, either interactively or as a batch job, the container must be given access to the _NVIDIA_ drivers in the cluster.
-After connecting to _ACCRE_, the following commands will run a file `test.py`:
+After connecting to _ACCRE_, the following commands would run a file called `test.py`:

 ```bash
 ml GCC OpenMPI CUDA cuDNN Singularity